surveyjs/survey-creator/docs/Creator-V2-Whats-New.md

 ### Action buttons rearranged

-Previously, action buttons were split between different tabs (Designer, Logic, etc.).
-Now, they are displayed within the question that you configure.
-You also can access the actions programmatically.
+Action buttons used to be split between different tabs (Designer, Logic, etc.).
+Now, these actions are displayed within the question that you configure and can also be accessed programmatically.

 ![Action buttons](images/creator-v2-action-buttons.png)
 _Action buttons_